top of page

 Choice Selection

-The ability to choose between a judge or jury depends on the context and rules of the court, but this policy should be changed to be more flexible for the defendant whose fate is determined by its outcome.
+The ability to choose how the trial's outcome should be decided depends upon the context and rules of the court, but this policy should be more flexible towards the defendant whose fate is determined by its decision.

-There should be four possibilities for the court to proceed (only the defendant chooses):
+There should be four possibilities for the proceeding:

 Option A: (voluntary juror)

-Volunteer from double opt-in list willing to serve (without threat of fine/imprisonment or coercion)
+Volunteer from double opt-in list willing to serve (without threat of fine/imprisonment)

 Jurors have the ability to refuse participation for any reason